Applications and Assignments FAQ

 There are many reasons why you didn't receive your requested roommate.
 Some include late date of either application, no space was left in your requested hall, or your requested roommate did not request you.
 If you would like to discuss your individual situation, please contact us.

-Parking, Ethernet & Other Amenities
+Parking, Internet & Other Amenities

 How much is parking?